Instant Pot Applesauce (4 ways!)

 3. Use a high-speed blender for an extra smooth texture.
-Though I find the immersion blender does a great job and it’s easier to clean than my other blender 👍
+Though I find the immersion blender does a great job and it’s so much easier to clean than a traditional blender.

 4. Be careful when blending the hot apples!
 Immersion blenders are notorious for unexpected splatter, so I suggest letting the cooked apples cool a bit before blending.
 Also be careful if you’re transferring the fruit to a high-speed blender while it’s hot.